etclabscore/expedition/README.md

 npm start
 ```

-The explorer will run at http://localhost:3000/ which should display Multi-Geth's status.
+The explorer will run at http://localhost:3000/ which should display multi-geth's status, and make sure multi-geth is running.

-### Multi-Geth
+### Notes on Multi-Geth & Service Runner

-By default, Multi-Geth service will run ETC mainnet.
+By default, multi-geth service will run ETC mainnet.
 Jade Service runner conveniently contains the service in the `/jade-explorer/services/` directory of project.

 ```bash
 # /jade-explorer/services/